anttisalonen/progbook/rst/git2.rst

 Let's then merge the two branches in master.
 As there's no obvious way to merge the two branches we'll end up in conflict which we'll have to resolve manually.

 Why would you do this?
 This could happen because we're confused with what we're doing, or because we're working in a team and making conflicting changes, or because we want to pick different changes from different versions to create a new version.
-While we'll do this work on local branches, in general the workflow is the same when working with remote code, e.g. code from other people.
+While we'll do this work on local branches, in general the principle is the same when working with remote code, e.g. code from other people.

-Let's first create the branch off of "master" and a new commit with our changes:

 Let's then create a new branch where we want to change the values that are being saved in the file such that they're 0.0 and 1.0: